amolenk/docs/docs/architecture/dapr-for-net-developers/ch4-getting-started.md

    }
    ```

-   The updated code performs the following steps:
+   The updated code implements the following steps:

    - First a new `DaprClient` instance is instantiated.
-This class enables you to interact with most Dapr sidecars.
+This class enables you to interact with the Dapr sidecar.
    - From the state store, `DaprClient.GetStateAsync` fetches the value for the `counter` key.
 If the key does exist, the default `int` value (which is `0`) is returned.
    - The code then iterates, writing the `counter` value to the console and saving an incremented value to the state store.

 3. The Dapr CLI `run` command starts the application.
-It invokes the underlying Dapr runtime and enables the application and Dapr sidecar to run together.
-If you omit the `app-id`, Dapr will then generate a unique name for the application.
+It invokes the underlying Dapr runtime and enables both the application and Dapr sidecar to run together.
+If you omit the `app-id`, Dapr will generate a unique name for the application.
+The final segment of the command, `dotnet run`, instructs the Dapr runtime to start the .NET core application inside of it.

  > [!IMPORTANT]
  > Care must be taken to always pass an explicit `app-id` parameter when consuming the State Management building block.
 The block uses the application Id value as a *prefix* for its state key for each key-value pair.
 If the application id changes, you can no longer access the previous stored state.